 James portrayed Clifford (Cliff) Bradshaw in Cabaret at the White Plains Performing Arts Center in White Plains, New York.

 James began the 2018-2019 season with his New York City Debut as Brom Bones in Sleepy Hollow the Musical at the Players Theater.

 James was awarded 2nd Prize at the 2019 Pro Mozart Society of Atlanta Scholarship Competition.

 James then joined The Atlanta Opera as Count Almaviva in their touring, bi-lingual version of The Barber of Seville.
 James and The Atlanta Opera Studio Tour performed 72 performances for over 19,000 elementary-aged students in the Greater Atlanta area.
 James also performed in Verdi’s La Traviata as a member the chorus as the last show of their main-stage season.

-Starting in June, James will step into the titular role of The Beast in Prather Production’s Beauty and the Beast at the Broadway Palm Dinner Theater in Fort Myers, Florida.
+Starting in June, James will stepped into the titular role of The Beast in Prather Production’s Beauty and the Beast at the Broadway Palm Dinner Theater in Fort Myers, Florida.
 This show was the highest-grossing show at the Broadway Palm Dinner, as well as in the top 4 most attended productions with over 23,000 audience members.

 Positions Held Outside Acting

 James serves as Head of Sales and Operations for Arthur Outdoor, an out-of-home advertising company he co-founded in 2017.